 But it remained far from clear who might be behind the leaks that were first reported on Monday or any foul play, if proven, on the Nord Stream pipelines that Russia and European partners spent billions of dollars building.

 German Economy Minister Robert Habeck told business leaders that the leaks were due to targeted attacks on the infrastructure and Berlin now knew for sure “that they were not caused by natural occurrences or events or material fatigue”.

-Poland’s prime minister blamed sabotage, without citing evidence, and Swedish police said they had begun an investigation into potential “gross sabotage”.said the leaks were clearly caused by deliberate actions
+Poland’s prime minister blamed sabotage, without citing evidence, Denmark’s premier said the leaks were clearly caused by deliberate actions and Swedish police said they had begun an investigation into potential “gross sabotage”.

 Russia, which slashed gas deliveries to Europe after the West imposed sanctions over Moscow’s invasion of Ukraine, also said sabotage was a possibility and that the leaks undermined the continent’s energy security.

 A senior Ukrainian official called the incident a Russian attack to destabilise Europe, without giving proof.